DiscordBM/DiscordBM/README.md

         }
     }

-    /// If you care about library parsing failures, handle them here await bot.addEventParseFailureHandler { error, buffer in
-        /// Handle the failure using the `Error` thrown and the `ByteBuffer` received }

     /// Tell the manager to connect to Discord.
     /// FYI, This will return _before_ the connection is fully established await bot.connect()

     /// Use `bot.client` to send requests to Discord. try await bot.client.createMessage(
         channelId: CHANNEL_ID,